vinodjatav/Bipolar_Factory_Assignment/README.md

 Requests is a Python module that you can use to send all kinds of HTTP requests.
 It is an easy-to-use library with a lot of features ranging from passing parameters in URLs to sending custom headers and SSL Verification.

 ### First Step: Extract the Headline from Viral News Websites
+In this step take some url of news website and extract the headlines from the viral news website.
 ### Second Step: Pre processs the text and convert to tokens
+In this step preprocess the text of headline news and convert to tokens and pass these tokens to the Bow and LDA models.
 ### Third Step: Build the Bow and LDA models
-LDA is a generative probabilistic model that assumes each topic is a mixture over an underlying set of words, and each document is a mixture of over a set of topic probabilities.
+LDA is a generative probabilistic model that assumes each topic is a mixture over an underlying set of words, and each document is a mixture of over a set of topic probabilities.\
 LDA Implementation

     Loading data